buildpacks/spec/platform.md

 ### Usage

-The following is true of all lifecycle phases:
+All lifecycle phases:

-- Command line inputs ALWAYS take precedence over other inputs
-- IF `CNB_PLATFORM_API=<major>[.<minor]` is set in the lifecycle's execution environment, the lifecycle MUST do one the following before attempting to parse other inputs
+- MUST read `CNB_PLATFORM_API` from the execution environment and evaluate compatibility before attempting to parse other inputs (see [Platform API Compatibility](#platform-api-compatibility))
-    - Conform behavior to the given version of the platform API specification
-    - Fail if it does not support the requested API version
+- MUST give command line inputs precedence over other inputs

 #### `detector`
 The platform MUST execute `detector` in the build environment